 “What's wrong?” asked Bella.

 Olivia slammed her journal shut and hid it under her bed.
-“I can't tell you!” cried Olivia.
+“I can't tell you!” she cried.

 “Yes, but-” Olivia started.

 “I hope everything works out between you and Logan.”
-Olivia managed through her tears sounding hurt but sincere.
+Olivia managed through her sniffles.
+She sounded hurt but sincere.

 “Thank you, that means a lot.
 I hope someday someone finds you as remarkable as I do.” smiled Bella as she wiped away Olivia's tears.

 Bella acted as if nothing had happened between her and Olivia the next day.
-Her feeling towards Olivia were complicated but she knew she had strong feelings for Logan and wanted to continue her relationship with him.
+Her feelings towards Olivia were complicated.
+Whatever they meant, she did not want to focus on them now.
+She knew she had strong feelings for Logan, and Bella had no intention of ruining her chances with him.

-She picked up her phone and called Logan to see if he would be available for another date.
-She suppressed an excited breath when Logan answered the phone.
+On her lunch break, Bella picked up her phone and called Logan to see if he would be available for another date.
+She suppressed a hot breath when Logan answered the phone.

 “Hello?”
 Logan answered

-“Hi, its Bella.”
+“Hey, it’s me.”
 She could barely contain herself.
-“Would you like to go out on a date with me next week?”
+“Would you like to go on a little adventure with me next week?”